srenault/sebastien-renault/posts/typescript.markdown

   When set to "true", the declaration file "lib.d.ts" is not used during the Typescript compilation.

 * Like external Javascript libraries, declare "window" object and its properties as "any" type.
-  This can be done easily thanks to this [tool](../static/typescript-tool.html).
+  This can be done easily thanks to this [tool](../misc/typescript-tool.html).
 This one will generate for you the corresponding declaration file.

-### Functionnal programming.
+### Functionnal programming
 Typescript can give more than just typing to Javascript.
 My idea is to provide to Typescript developper a *core set of functionnal libraries*.
 I already [started](https://github.com/srenault/typescript-fp) to create a functionnal library that offer immutable structure like "List" and "Option".
 It's just an inception so, feel free to help me on this task.

-## The End.
+## The End
 I see Typescript as a real alternative to create front-end application.
 The fact that it is a superset of Javascript is its biggest strength.
 In my opinion, It has more chance to be adopted by front-end developpers than any others languages that compile to Javascript.